Public transport challenges and technology-assisted accessibility for visually impaired elderly residents in urban environments: Methodology

-Lastly, we apply $k$-means clustering, originally established by \citet{MacQueen1967} and later formalised by \citet{Lloyd1982}, to data on stops and incorporate the vehicle–stop assignment data used in KDE.
-We section stops into $K$ clusters through similarity grouping \citep[see][]{CHEN2024110165}, which minimises the total squared Euclidean distances between each data point and its randomly assigned centre point (centroid),
+Lastly, we apply $k$-means clustering to stops and incorporate the vehicle–stop assignment data used in KDE \citep{MacQueen1967, Lloyd1982}.
+We section stops into $K$ clusters through similarity grouping \citep[see][]{CHEN2024110165}, which minimises the distances between data point and their randomly assigned centroid,

-where $x_i$ is a transport stop, $\mu_k$ is the centroid of cluster $k \in K$, and $c_k$ represents the subset of stops assigned to cluster $k$.
-We use three features; latitude and longitude from of stops and vehicle stop frequency.
+where $x_i$ is a transport stop, $\mu_k$ is the centroid of cluster $k \in K$, and $c_k$ represents cluster $k$'s assigned stops.
+We use three features; latitude and longitude of stops and vehicle stop frequency.
 These features are standardised using $Z$-score normalisation to remove the mean and scale to unit variance,

-where $x'$ is the original feature vector, and $\bar{x}$ and $\sigma$ are the mean and standard deviation across these vectors, ensuring equal weighting.
-Incorporating stop usage frequency in addition to two-dimensional coordinates allows the algorithm to consider physical stop distribution and service intensity, distinguishing between high and low-frequency stops that are geographically close but have different patterns \citep{CHEN2024110165}.
+Here, $x'$ is the original feature vector, and $\bar{x}$ and $\sigma$ are the mean and standard deviation to ensure equal weighting.
+Incorporating frequency in addition to two-dimensional coordinates allows the algorithm to consider physical stop distribution and service intensity, distinguishing between high and low-frequency stops that are geographically close but have different patterns \citep{CHEN2024110165}.